Construction of local A-packets: Deformations and algorithms for derivatives

-Instead of giving the Langlands data for $\pi(\EE)$ explicitly, we will give an algorithm to compute certain derivatives.
-Together with \cite[Theorem 7.1]{AM} and a special case of \cite[Theorem 1.3]{X4}, this algorithm would determine the Langlands data for $\pi(\EE)$.
+Instead of giving the Langlands data for $\pi(\EE)$ explicitly, we will give algorithms to compute certain derivatives.
+Together with \cite[Theorem 7.1]{AM} and a special case of \cite[Theorem 1.3]{X4}, these algorithms would determine the Langlands data for $\pi(\EE)$.